iamkirankumaryadav/GenAI/README.md

 3. **Learning from Each Other:**
 - Based on the discriminator's feedback, the generator refines its approach to create more realistic data in the next round.

-**Usecases of GANs**
+**Use cases of GANs**
-- Generate realistic images through text based prompts or by modifying existing images.
+- Generate realistic images through text-based prompts or by modifying existing images.
 - GAN can also edit images: Converting low resolution images to a high resolution image.
-Turning a black & white image to color.
+Turning a black & white image to colour.
-- GAN can be used for data augmentation to create synthetic data with all the attributes of real world data.
+- GAN can be used for data augmentation to create synthetic data with all the attributes of real-world data.
 - GANs can also create realistic faces, characters, and animals for animation and video.
 - In ML, data augmentation artificially increases the training set by creating modified copies of a dataset using existing data.
-- We can use GenAI model to accurately guess and complete some missing information in a dataset.
+- We can use the GenAI model to accurately guess and complete some missing information in a dataset.
 - GANs can also generate the remaining or incomplete portion/surface of an image.
 - GANs can generate 3D models from 2D photo or scanned images.
-- In healthcare it combines X-rays and other body scans to create realistic images of organs for surgucal planning and simulation.
+- In healthcare, it combines X-rays and other body scans to create realistic images of organs for surgical planning and simulation.

 ### **Foundation Models**
 - The versatile tools of generative AI.
 A toolbox with many different AI techniques.